gabrielpetersson/fast-grid/README.md

 # fast-grid - [Try it!](https://fast-grid.vercel.app)

 ### Capabilites
-- Render _any_ number of rows, you are only limited by RAM.
+- Unlimited rows, you are only limited by RAM (1 million+)
 - Instant results on filtering millions of rows
 - 60 fps while cruising the scrollbar
+- Soon a NPM package for anyone to use!

 ### Technical details
 The most performant DOM-based grid.
-- Resuses parts of DOM-tree to reduce expensive DOM mutations.
+- Resuses parts of DOM-tree to reduce expensive DOM mutations
 - Own event loop to prioritize tasks.
 Never drops a frame
 - Non-passive scrolling.
 Rows will never be seen rows loading into the UI while scrolling
 - Custom virtualization and scrolling.
 Not limited by browsers 15 million pixel div height limit

 ### One million rows benchmark (Air M2)
 | Benchmark | Score |